3.2 Grading System

 C. ABS: Absence from Final Examination

 If a student does not appear for the final exam without prior arrangement with the instructor, the instructor should report a grade of ABS (rather than an INC).
 An ABS can also be awarded for a student who has made arrangements with the instructor to miss the final exam due to illness or a death in the family.
 Such absence may be excused only for illness, personal emergency, or some special contingency.
 Written documentation of the reason for the absence must be provided to the class dean or associate dean within five University working days of the examination date.
 In the case of illness, an official doctor's note should be provided; in other situations, a written explanation by the student will be sufficient.
 This documentation will be used to determine whether approval of the request for a deferred examination will be granted.
 If the request is approved, the deferred examination must be completed by the date specified on the academic calendar, otherwise the ABS will be changed automatically to an F. If the request is rejected, then a grade of F should be recorded as the grade for the final examination.
-The instructor will then be asked to submit a final course grade, utilizing the Grade Change Form available in department offices and the dean's office.
+The instructor will then be asked to submit a final course grade, utilizing the Change of Grade workflow accessed through Banner Self-Service in the Faculty tab of my.fordham.edu.

 D. INC: Incomplete Course Assignments, Excluding Final Examination